 OUTLOOK FOR THE INDUSTRY AND THE COMPANY

-Please refer Directors Report for financial performance of the company.
-Segment/product wise performance is not applicable to the company.
+Please refer Boards Report for financial performance of the Company.
+Segment/product wise performance is not applicable to the Company.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 The Company has satisfactory internal control system.
-Please refer Directors Report for internal control systems and their adequacy.
+Please refer Boards Report for internal control systems and their adequacy.

 The DCL philosophy on people is deep rooted in building and nurturing talent and leadership within the organisation.
 We believe that our people have always been the drivers of innovation, efficiency and productivity leading to our phenomenal track record of growth.